illumos/ipd/ipd/0012/README.md

 The `prfdinfo_t` structure layout will be changed to the same as the one used in Solaris -
 <https://docs.oracle.com/cd/E88353_01/html/E37852/proc-5.html>, although no
-binary compatibility with Solaris is required or intended.
+binary compatibility with Solaris is necessarily required.
 Internally this will be named `prfdinfov2_t`, with the existing structure being renamed to `prfdinfov1_t`.
 A typedef for `prfdinfo_t` will be provided as shown below: